Rurouni Kenshin: The Hokkaido Arc: Publication

 Viz Media released an English translation of The Ex-Con Ashitaro in their digital Weekly Shonen Jump magazine.
-The first part was included in the December 19, 2016 bonus issue and the second in the January 2, 2017 bonus issue.
+The first part was released on December 19, 2016, and the second on January 2, 2017.
 On September 4, 2017, they began simultaneously publishing The Hokkaido Arc in the magazine as it ran in Japan.
-Following Watsuki's being charged, Viz did not continue English publication when the series resumed in Japan, making the November 6, 2017 issue its last.
+Following Watsuki's being charged, Viz Media did not continue English publication when the series resumed in Japan, making its last appearance in the magazine on November 6, 2017.